Cycling alongside vineyards in Sonoma County

 A sign post with the names of many wineries in Dry Creek Valley, AVA

-One of the wine country sights you’ll enjoy as you peddle along: tall signposts directing you to nearby wineries.
-Each winery has its name on its own perpendicular slat attached to the post — and sometimes you’ll see posts with slats from tip to ground.
-When it’s time for a tasting break, head off and explore a winery of your choice.
+One of the Wine Country sights you’ll enjoy as you pedal along: Tall signposts directing you to nearby wineries.
+Each winery has its name on its own perpendicular slat, and sometimes you’ll see posts with slats from tip to ground.
+When it’s time for a tasting break, head off and explore the winery of your choice.

-After about ten miles, turn right onto Yoakim Bridge Road which crosses over Dry Creek.
+After about 10 miles, turn right onto Yoakim Bridge Road which crosses over Dry Creek.
 A few miles northwest, the creek has been dammed to create massive Lake Sonoma.

 A bridge crosses the blue water of Lake Sonoma Recreation Area, Geyserville